Refinitiv/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/300_Series/370_MP_Batch/ReadMe.txt

-This application demonstrates basic usage of the EMA library while opening multiple item stream via a single request (a.k.A., batch request) and parsing of OMM MarketPrice data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library while opening multiple item stream via a single request (a.k.A., batch request) and parsing of OMM MarketPrice data from Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server.

 370_MP_Batch showcases usage of batch request feature of OMM